AliciaFrederick/choice-and-chance/content/Game.md

 Vitality is a measure of a character’s physical and mental well-being.
 It is not just a statistic for combat.
 Each Teller starts with 10 vitality, which can be increased.

+### Resting

+Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.

+- Breather: Recover 1 Vitality, takes 1 action
+- Respite: Recover 2 Vitality, takes 10 minutes
+- Short Rest: Recover 3 Vitality, takes 1 hour
+- Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.

+### Armor

+There is Light and Heavy armor, adding 2 and 4 Armor points.
+AP functions as hit points that can be restored after an encounter, and after a rest is taken.
+Other effects, items etc. may increase AP as well.

+Heavy armor can only be made out of metal and has the following traits:
+- Susceptible to elemental conditions like heat/cold, conductor for electricity as well (after effects from fire, frost or electricity causes an additional damage.
+- Swimming at disadvantage

 ### Combat

 Each turn you get 10’ of free movement, and 1 action (attack, move, consume potion).

 You roll to attack and to defend (Evade, Block, etc.).
 On a successful defense, damage is mitigated/avoided:

 - Dodge - 5 foot adjacent step.
 - Block - must have shield
 - Parry - must have melee weapon